marinacrsp/MIGROS-Budget/README.md

 ```

 ### BraTS postprocessing
 After generating the images and assessing the FID, some simple post-processing (background removal) was done.
-This is used to correct for issues in the background not being homogenous and black (used only for the brain images generated from BraTS).
+This is used to correct for issues when the background was not homogenous and black (note this was only used for the generated brain images).
 This can be replicated with the [postprocess_generated_brats](/Processing/postprocess_generated_brats.ipynb) notebook.

 ### Computing Accuracy and AUC
 To compute the AUC and Accuracy scores, run the `classifier_train.py` script.
 For that purpose, uncomment the `python classifier_train.py` in the `experiment.sh` bash script.
 Specify the following arguments